 When outlier filtering is enabled, Optimizely first identifies any values that exceed the daily exclusion threshold, which is defined as three standard deviations higher than the arithmetic mean of your metric (

 arithmetic mean + (3 * standard deviation)).
 These extreme values are labeled as outliers.
 Next, Optimizely replaces these outliers with the metric's arithmetic mean value.
 This process is known as outlier smoothing.

 Optimizely recalculates the daily exclusion threshold each day, using a moving average of the arithmetic mean and standard deviation of your metric over the previous seven days.
 This process is repeated for each day of the experiment.

 During the first seven days of the experiment, Optimizely calculates the daily exclusion threshold using all the available experiment data up to that point.
 For this reason, changes to the threshold may be more noticeable during an experiment's first week.

 Exclude outliers for revenue metrics

-If your account is white-listed, you will see a new option in the Metrics Builder interface.
+If your account has access to the feature, you will see an option to enable outlier filtering in the Metrics Builder interface.
 Selecting the option ensures that outliers for the revenue metrics in that experiment will be automatically detected and their values will be replaced by the arithmetic mean of the metric.